-QA Heatmap Analytics uses a WordPress mechanism called “nonce” to prevent unauthorized data from being recorded.
+QA Analytics uses a WordPress “nonce” mechanism to avoid recording improper data.

 >Page cache and token expiration

 The token will be output to the HTML source code.

 A cached page may expire in the background while its token is still present in the HTML source code of the page.
 In that case, the HTML source will refer to an invalid token (resulting in an authentication error) and the problem will occur.

 For example, heatmap data may not be recorded correctly or no data at all.

 It is recommended that you set the page cache lifetime to 10 hours or less.

 Some people may set the cache longer to improve performance, etc., but this will cause misalignment with the nonce token and increase the possibility of problems.